ros-controls/ros2_control/controller_manager/doc/userdoc.rst

       --inactive            Load and configure the controller, however do not activate them -u, --unload-on-kill  Wait until this application is interrupted and unload controller --controller-manager-timeout CONTROLLER_MANAGER_TIMEOUT
+                            Time to wait for the controller manager service to be available --service-call-timeout SERVICE_CALL_TIMEOUT
-                            Time to wait for the controller manager --switch-timeout SWITCH_TIMEOUT
+                            Time to wait for the service response from the controller manager --switch-timeout SWITCH_TIMEOUT
                             Time to wait for a successful state switch of controllers.
 Useful if controllers cannot be switched immediately, e.g., paused simulations at startup